DBinvent/rdbm/examples/s2etl/README.md

 # Extract Transform Load #2

 This test case is demonstrating initial data load from CSV files in the tables linked by foreign key.
-Initially, [Rumba RDBM](https://www.dbinvent.com/rdbm/) generates and executes the SQL commands to create the schema described in YAML file, then proceeds to the files from the `etl:` section.
+Initially, [Schema Guard](https://www.dbinvent.com/rdbm/) generates and executes the SQL commands to create the schema described in YAML file, then proceeds to the files from the `etl:` section.

 ## Running the test